-At Boyle Feinberg Sharma, we work with clients to strengthen their inventory of nonmarital assets, so that they have a better chance of keeping what is actually theirs.
+At Boyle Feinberg Sharma (BFS), our family lawyers located in Chicago and Arlington Heights work with clients in Illinois to strengthen their inventory of nonmarital assets, so that they have a better chance of keeping what is actually theirs.

-The best approach to asset protection is always to plan ahead — to clearly designate nonmarital property in prenuptial or other agreements.
+The best approach to asset protection is always to plan ahead — to clearly designate nonmarital property in prenuptial or other agreements in Illinois.
 Another option is to create a domestic asset protection trust, which insulates your assets against future claims.

 Care must be taken that these agreements and trusts are created clearly and without any kind of fraudulent transfer.
 The trustee must be meticulous and account for its actions in full to all beneficiaries.
 Fairness and prudence must be your guides.

-An experienced divorce firm like Boyle Feinberg Sharma, can assist you in drawing up plans.
+An experienced divorce firm like Boyle Feinberg Sharma (BFS), can assist you in drawing up plans.

 Serving Chicago · Arlington Heights · Buffalo Grove · The Entire North Shore

-The North Shore family lawyers of Boyle Feinberg Sharma, place a special emphasis on protection of investments and businesses in divorce.
+The North Shore family lawyers of Boyle Feinberg Sharma (BFS), place a special emphasis on protection of investments and businesses in divorce.
 For more information, call our attorneys at 312-376-8860 or 847-394-3940.
 Or describe your issue in a note using this online form.